 This short review course and deficiency exam will cover the following course objectives:

 - Objective 1: Define the key components and terminologies in operating systems

 - Objective 2: Distinguish between threads and processes

 - Objective 3: Explain the mechanisms used in different OS components such as context switching, CPU scheduling, memory management and input output

 - Objective 4: Analyze the efficiency and execution times of algorithms related to CPU scheduling, memory management, process synchronization, and deadlock handling

 The course syllabus is available here.

 Students who are either admitted with prerequisites to graduate programs in Computer Science in the School of Computing, Informatics, and Decision Systems Engineering (CIDSE) at Arizona State University or students who are interested in becoming eligible to apply to one of those programs.
-Students may also complete this course if they have general interest in the topic area or are looking for a refresher on operating systems.
+Students may also complete this short review course and deficiency exam if they have general interest in the topic area or are looking for a refresher on operating systems.